juliogarciag/interbank-type-extension/README.md

 ## Why?

 Interbank Perú, as other banks, use a virtual keyboard, which don't allow users to paste passwords from password managers without the hassle of using a mouse.
 This, in turn, incentivizes people to use less secure passwords.
-With this, you can generate a complex password and then type it into it.
+With this, you can generate a complex password and then type/paste it instead.

 ## Instalation Instructions